WJJY-TV

 WJJY-TV (channel 14) was a television station in Jacksonville, Illinois, United States, which broadcast from 1969 to 1971.
 It was the ABC affiliate for Quincy, Illinois, and served Springfield as well.
+Owned by Look Television Corporation, the station was poorly capitalized and a financial failure, closing two years after it debuted.
+Its tower at Bluffs, Illinois—the tallest structure in the state—stood until it collapsed in a 1978 ice storm.